Kaitlyn-West/ForAndWhileConversion/README.md

 - the program assumes that a while loop with an initialization statment will have a newline before the loop's header
 - the program assumes that loops have the opening curly brace on the same line as the header
 - the program assumes that loops have the closing brace on its own line.
-Two example input files have been included in the repository, for.txt and while.txt
+Two example input files have been included in the repository, input.txt and input2.txt